 At Library Square, you can check out a book, join a book club, enroll in a summer reading program, take in uniquely Arkansas art or do genealogy research.
 You can also purchase your favorite titles at the Bookstore at Library Square or the at quarterly used book sales at the main branch basement!

-Steps away from the Main Branch, the Bookstore at Library Square is home to three floors of books, gifts and more.
+Steps away from the Main Branch, the Galleries at Library Square is home to three floors of books, gifts and more.
 With regularly featured specials on books for sale, you can find plenty of material to keep your mind occupied.
 It’s also home to an art gallery that features regularly changing exhibits that showcase local artistic talents.
-Be sure to explore all that Library Square has to offer on your next stroll through downtown as a part of 2nd Friday Art Night exhibitions.
+Be sure to explore all that Library Square has to offer on your next stroll through downtown!

 Photo courtesy of @shelfiegen on Instagram